Showing 7 Result(s)

 4. Relationships

 Mental health issues can affect all areas of a person’s life and should be taken just as seriously as physical ones.
-It’s important to get regular checkups for emotional well-being so that warning signs are spotted and treated as soon as possible, before they worsen.
+It’s important to get regular checkups for emotional well-being so that warning signs are spotted and treated as soon as possible before they worsen.

 A good place to start is a screening test to look for common mental disorders, like anxiety, depression, eating disorders and PTSD.
 A therapist or psychologist can then conduct a more in-depth psychological assessment.
 This can involve looking at your past medical history and asking about the medicines you take, as some medications can affect mental health.